SiriShultz/sitelinks/Customer-Personality-Analysis/README.md

 [Back to Top](https://github.com/SiriShultz/sitelinks/blob/main/Customer-Personality-Analysis/README.md#customer-personality-analysis-with-power-bi)

 # Spending Adjusted
-Create a measure to calculate the total spending amount by filter only the customers that has income less than $200,000 and less than 100 years old..
+Create a measure to calculate the total spending amount by filter only the customers that has income less than $200,000 and less than 100 years old.

     Spending Adj =
     CALCULATE (